edgarv24/CS314-Project/reports/sprint1.md

 #### What went well
-* Spring goal was main focus and was met on time
+* Sprint goal was main focus and was met on time
 * Communication between the team was constant
   * Regular Microsoft Teams meetings for scrums on lecture days
   * Many chat sessions on Slack to work towards completing tasks and epics